Skip to main content

 And speaking of our granddaughter, what kitchen would be complete without a designated wall to measure height and track growth on?
 We've already taken our first measurement and we're thinking this one is going to be tall!

 It's done too.
 My wife was going for calming boutique hotel vibes, and I think she nailed it.
-It's small to be sure, but it's functional and very calming.
+It's small to be sure, but it's functional and indeed calming.

 We also finished the main bathroom.
-That's this one here.
+That one looked like this a year ago.

 We were able to keep the original tub, sink, and tiles, but we did install a new toilet, sink fixtures, lights and a shower.
-The shower was a puzzler, and I was relieved to find someone with the ingenuity and problem solving skills to make it a reality.
+We also removed wallpaper, because of course we did.
+This bathroom was never designed with a shower in mind, so that was a puzzler.
+After a fair amount of head scratching by a number of plumbers, I was relieved to find someone with the ingenuity and problem solving skills to make it a reality.
 Maybe they didn't need a shower in here in 1925, but we definitely need one now.

 The mint green paint was perhaps a bold choice, but it felt right for a house of this vintage.
-We still need to paint the radiator and do some detail work/cleanup on the tile, but I'm really happy we'll be able to save as much of this original bathrooms as we can.
+We still need to paint the radiator and do some detail work/cleanup on the tile, but I'm really happy we were able to save as much of this original bathroom as we did.

-As for the rest, we've now made two bedrooms habitable through the process of prepping, priming and painting.
+As for the work we've been doing ourselves (the aforementioned patching, prepping, priming, and painting), we've now made two (TWO!!!) bedrooms habitable.
 This is the one we're staying in on weekends.

 And this one is ready for occupancy.